 Andriotis, K., 2000.
 Local community perceptions of tourism as a development tool.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: